 Note that a number of baroque flutes, oboes, bassoons, string instruments, and a theorbo are available for use by participants.
 String players new to period instruments may also use their modern instruments, re-tuned to aâ€™=415 hz and strung with gut.
 We are able to loan baroque bows, and we stock gut strings for purchase.
 Bass players may borrow a set of gut strings for the duration of the Institute.

-*Visit the Viola d'Amore Workshop tabÂ for details of the concurrent Viola dâ€™amore Workshop being offered May 30-June 5, in conjunction with TBSI.
+*Visit the Viola d'Amore Workshop tabÂ for details of the concurrent Viola dâ€™amore Workshop being offered June 11-17, in conjunction with TBSI.
 Note that there will be opportunities for TBSI participants interested in being introduced to the instrument to sit in on some workshop activities

 Faculty members lead daily masterclasses in solo repertoire and technique.
 Repertoire guidelines for each class will be sent to participants prior to the Institute.

-All TBSI instrumentalists participate in daily orchestra rehearsals directed by Jeanne Lamon, with additional sectional coaching by members of the Tafelmusik Baroque Orchestra.
+All TBSI instrumentalists participate in daily orchestra rehearsals, with additional sectional coaching by members of the Tafelmusik Baroque Orchestra.

 Chamber Ensembles details